Uninen/datatable-experiment/README.md

 ## Design decisions

 - The component assumes a strict API that looks like `GET [base URL]/[data-model]` and `GET [base URL]/search/[data-model]`
+- Search fields need to be hard-coded separately on backend and frontend (and obviously to be kept in sync)

 ## ToDo